mt-class/penn/projects/team4.md

 machines, whose memory and runtime restrictions are much less stringent than those on Eniac.
 The Biglab servers can be accessed directly using the command `ssh PENNKEY@biglab.seas.upenn.edu`, or from Eniac using the command `ssh biglab`.
+You will also require the SciKit as a dependency.

-In the starter kit, you will find a raw data file `formatted.txt` (will be renamed and reformatted) containing the translated sentences and their associated Turker features.
-Specifically, this file contains crowdsourced evaluations of these crowdsourced sentences and other identifying features such as geographic data.
+In the starter kit, you will find three raw data files: `reference.p`, `translations.p`, and `evaluator_features.p`.
+These pickle files contain the crowdsourced and reference translations, the crowdsourced evaluations of these translations, and other identifying features about the evaluators such as geographic data.
 You may use this data to generate features for your own models.
+Additionally, you will find a text file `translator_features.tsv` containing feature data about the translators.
+Please note that `data-train` and `data-dev` are folders with the same exact data.

+Specifically, each pickle data file contains a dictionary keyed by `seg_id`, the unique string identifier for an Urdu sentence:

+  * The value of each key in `reference.p` is a dictionary of:
+    * ‘`f`’: foreign sentence
+    * ‘`e`’: a list of the four reference english translations

+  * The value of each key in `translations.p` is a dictionary of:
+    * ‘`inputs`’: a 4-best list of the candidate translations for which you will be choosing the best single candidate
+    * ‘`input_translators`’: a list of the uids of the Turkers that translated the sentences in `inputs`
+    * ‘`votes`’: a list of (`evaluator_uid`, `best_translator_uid`) tuples
+    * The `evaluator_uid` is the uid of the Turker that evaluated the given 4-best list of input sentences, and the `best_translator_uid` is the uid that the evaluator Turker decided as the best translator, i.e. one of the four uids in `input_translators`.

+  * The value of each key in `evaluator_features.p` is a dictionary of:
+    * ‘`time_taken`’: the time taken by the evaluator in seconds
+    * ‘`country`’: the evaluator’s country of origin
+    * ‘`display_language`’: the evaluator’s display language

 We have provided a default program that chooses a translation for each sentence from a list of candidates.